gorenje/millieons.org/a/reincarnation_v_resurrection.md

 [Wikipedia](https://en.wikipedia.org/wiki/Reincarnation#Christianity) mentions this and there a few indirect references in the bible:

 - [Matthew 17:10-13](https://www.biblegateway.com/passage/?search=Matthew+17%3A10-13&version=ESV) describes Elijah being reincarnated as John the Baptist.
 - [Matthew 16:13-16](https://www.biblegateway.com/passage/?search=Matthew+16%3A13-16&version=ESV) in which Jesus asks his followers from whom he might have been reincarnated.

 However reincarnation was removed by [Justinian I](https://en.wikipedia.org/wiki/Justinian_I) as part of the [5th ecumenical council](https://en.wikipedia.org/wiki/Second_Council_of_Constantinople), point 1 on this [list](https://comparativereligion.com/anathemas.html).
 Basically this meant the removal of the teachings of [Origen](https://en.wikipedia.org/wiki/Origen) whose teachings included reincarnation and an ascetic lifestyle.

 According to legend, it was Justinian's wife [Theodora](https://en.wikipedia.org/wiki/Theodora_(wife_of_Justinian_I)) who wanted the removal of reincarnation.
 She feared because of her many misdeeds and acts of evil, to be punished in an afterlife.
 So for her it was a simply a matter of making reincarnation an act of heresy and with that, she won't be reborn.
 Irony is that she died with only 49.

+### Impact of Reincarnation

 How could this have had an impact?

 Imagine the soldiers going off on their crusades to the Holy Land.
 Imagine what if they believed that they would be reincarnated.
 Perhaps they would have not been so violent ...

+Being forced to take a long term view makes you automatically take different decisions.
+This can also be observed with parents: they automatically have longer term views because of their children.
+Even if these are purely financial, parents have alternative view of the future.

+Reincarnation is similar to being a parent except the child is your own soul.